BYLAWS of the ELIOT NEIGHBORHOOD ASSOCIATION

 e) All committees with executive status are subject to this section of the ENA Bylaws.

 Section 3: Executive Committee.
-The officers of the organization shall comprise the Executive Committee.
+All the elected officers of the organization shall comprise the Executive Committee including those who are not explicitly listed in this document.
 The Executive Committee shall be authorized to make time critical decisions in the interval between Board meetings.
 All decisions shall be reviewed and confirmed at the following Board meeting.
 The Executive Committee may be annually authorized to make expenditures up to a limit set by the Board.

 Section 4: Quorum and Voting.
 The quorum for Standing Committees shall be the majority of sitting committee members.
 For Standing Committees a majority vote of the committee members present shall constitute a valid act.